Effective Erd\H{o}s--Wintner for Cantor numeration systems via a trailing-window method: Introduction

 and we define its length by

 A function $f:\mathbb{N}\to\mathbb{R}$ is called \emph{$Q$-additive} (digitwise additive) if, for the expansion above,

 As a standard example, the van der Corput sequence attached to $Q$ is

-A Cantor series is said to be \emph{constant-like} if the sequence $(a_n)$ is bounded.
+A Cantor numeration system is said to be \emph{constant-like} if the sequence $(a_n)$ is bounded.
 In that regime we obtain effective Erd\H{o}s--Wintner conclusions analogous to the $q$-adic case \cite{DrmotaVerwee2021JNT}, with essentially the same tail and window parameters and the same proof architecture.